 - Average Deal Size: Shows how well reps are at identifying and closing valuable deals (in other words, are they focusing their time closing the right deals?)

-A quantitative performance assessment considers a sales rep’s intangibles, such as their attitude and how they actually execute their job.
+A qualitative performance assessment considers a sales rep’s intangibles, such as their attitude and how they actually execute their job.

 Les Lent, a renowned sales coach, shares the P.A.C.E. framework for judging the qualitative performance of sales reps.

 - Passion: Which sales reps love what they do?
 Do they love the company or the product?
 Does this passion show in everything they do?

 - Awareness: Which sales reps are carefully listening to their clients?
 Do they pick up on subtle clues, such as shifts in tone, and act accordingly?
 Do they always do their research before approaching new leads?